tougemasta/cloudbees/README.md

 # What is the purpose of this repo?
-This repo hosts the custom image used for cloudbees jenkins agent to be deployed on Openshift.
+This repo hosts the custom cloudbees jenkins agent image to be deployed on Openshift.
 # How to build a docker image.
 To build the image, make sure you are in the root directory in where the Dockerfile is located.
 Then build and tag it using the following command: `docker build -t tougemasta/cloudbees:latest .`